Discovering...

 Carry all prescription medications in their original pharmacy packaging with a doctor's letter explaining the medication and dosage.
 Some medications that are over-the-counter in your country may be controlled substances in Morocco.
 If in doubt, check with the Moroccan embassy before traveling.

 Overstaying your authorized stay in Morocco is taken seriously.
-Understand the consequences to avoid legal trouble.
+Understand the consequences before you let your 90 days slip.

 Fines starting from 3,000 MAD and increasing based on the length of overstay.
 Extended overstays can result in fines of from 10,000 MAD or more.